-This resolution requests approval of the Fiscal Plan for the annexation of Kerasotes-V'est Area.
-A fiscal plan, which is required by state law, outlines a schedule for the implementation of the various services the City will provide to the annexed area.
-Note: Amendment One amends the Fiscal Plan to allow for an earlier effective date if provided by state law.
+This resolution requests approval of the Fiscal Plan for the annexation of BioPharm.
+A fixeal plan, which is required by state law, outlines a schedule for the implementation of the various services the City will provide to the annexed area.